French firm Crypto Blockchain Industries announces new products - NewsBreak

 French firm Crypto Blockchain Industries announces new products

-PARIS, Jan 13 (Reuters) - French fintech company Crypto Blockchain Industries, whose shares have rallied since their stock market listing last year, announced on Thursday a new range of products, saying it would develop AlphaVerse, a blockchain technology-based virtual world or metaverse that will launch in summer 2022.
+PARIS, Jan 13 (Reuters) - French fintech company Crypto Blockchain Industries (ALCBI.PA), whose shares have rallied since their stock market listing last year, announced on Thursday a new range of products, saying it would develop AlphaVerse, a blockchain technology-based virtual world or metaverse that will launch in summer 2022.

 Comments / 0